dementive/gdexpr/README.md

 Modern games are often developed using 2 different programming languages.
 A low level language to implement all the functionality and a much simpler scripting language to define the functionality.
 Often during development tasks are delegated to the scripting language, and can be assigned to Content Designers rather than Programmers.
 It also makes the parts of your game implemented with the scripting language significantly easier to work since the scripts are generally much simpler than your actual game code.
 Tim Cain can explain it much better than I can: https://www.youtube.com/watch?v=ljnaL7N5qtw

 In Godot the main scripting language is GDscript.
-I think this is very difficult to work with from a C++ perspective.
 I am writing my game entirely with GDExtension C++, using GDscript as the main scripting language, in this context feels awkward, due to the way Godot scripts must be tied to a node in the scene tree.

 So what are my exact requirements for a scripting language?